YouTube TV has been my #1 pick for people who want to cut the cable TV cord and still watch their favorite channels.

 When a customer leaves their cable or satellite provider for a live TV streaming service like YouTube TV, they typically save money because they no longer pay hidden fees.

 However, YouTube TV is still a bundle.
-You will pay for channels you don’t watch.
+You will pay for some channels that you never watch.

-Many people I’ve talked to are planning to stick with YouTube TV after the price hike, particularly sports fans.
+Many people I’ve talked to stuck with YouTube TV after the price hike, particularly sports fans.
 But it doesn’t hurt to explore your options and shop around.

 I regularly update my guide to help you compare the best live TV streaming plans!